MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/kaizala-management-portal.md

 - MED150
 - MBS150
 ms.assetid: 2046ddba-06fb-49c9-b6d6-a4777e8a556f
-description: "Kaizala is a secure chat and messaging app that enables mobile users to send instant messages, Kaizala Actions, attachments such as pictures, documents, videos, audios and more."
+description: Learn how to send secure instant messages, Kaizala Actions, attachments such as pictures, documents, videos, audios and more.
 ---

 # Kaizala Management Portal